-Cooking a large prime rib roast can be intimidating, especially when you're making one for a lot of guests at a holiday dinner.
-Impress without the stress!
-Just make this easy recipe that will have guests coming back for seconds, thirds and even next-day leftovers.
+Cooking a large prime rib roast can be intimidating, especially when you're making one for a lot of guests at a Sunday or holiday dinner.
+This standing rib roast recipe will impress without the stress!
+Just make this easy recipe for prime rib for the holidays that will have guests coming back for seconds, thirds and even next-day leftovers.
 It's the perfect holiday centerpiece for the holidays and Christmas.

 Season the prime rib at least 2 hours prior to cooking: